awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-how-it-works.md

 From the edge location, traffic for your application is routed based on the type of accelerator that you configure\.
 + For standard accelerators, traffic is routed to the optimal AWS endpoint based on several factors, including the user’s location, the health of the endpoint, and the endpoint weights that you configure\.
-+ For , each client is routed to a specific Amazon EC2 instance and port in a VPC subnet, based on the external static IP address and listener port that you provide\.
++ For custom routing accelerators, each client is routed to a specific Amazon EC2 instance and port in a VPC subnet, based on the external static IP address and listener port that you provide\.

 Traffic travels over the well\-monitored, congestion\-free, redundant AWS global network to the endpoint\.
 By maximizing the time that traffic is on the AWS network, Global Accelerator ensures that traffic is always routed over the optimum network path\.

-With some endpoint types \(in some AWS Regions\), you have the option to preserve and access the client IP address\.
+With some endpoint types \([in some AWS Regions](preserve-client-ip-address.regions.md)\), you have the option to preserve and access the client IP address\.
 Two types of endpoints can preserve the source IP address of the client in incoming packets: Application Load Balancers and Amazon EC2 instances\.
 Global Accelerator does not support client IP address preservation for Network Load Balancer and Elastic IP address endpoints\.
-Endpoints on always have the client IP address preserved\.
+Endpoints on custom routing accelerators always have the client IP address preserved\.

 Global Accelerator terminates TCP connections from clients at AWS edge locations and, almost concurrently, establishes a new TCP connection with your endpoints\.
 This gives clients faster response times \(lower latency\) and increased throughput\.

 In standard accelerators, Global Accelerator continuously monitors the health of all endpoints, and instantly begins directing traffic to another available endpoint when it determines that an active endpoint is unhealthy\.
 This allows you to create a high\-availability architecture for your applications on AWS\.
-Health checks aren't used with and there is no failover, because you specify the destination to route traffic to\.
+Health checks aren't used with custom routing accelerators and there is no failover, because you specify the destination to route traffic to\.

 When you add an accelerator, security groups and AWS WAF rules that you have already configured continue to work as they did before you added the accelerator\.